romden/kaggle/README.md

-This repo contains code for some kaggle datasets.
+This repo contains scripts developed for some kaggle challenges.